aboucaud/euclid-school-2023/README.md

 2. execute Part 1 and 2 whose goal is to predict $\Omega_M$ and try to improve the results of the MLP
 3. try to apply the networks trained with one simulation to the other one
 4. move on to Part 3 where we try to predict $\sigma_8$ and $\Omega_M$

+An alternative is to try [the notebook on Google Colab](https://colab.research.google.com/drive/14IVaCDcwd-EIhOMfGofRmtii5R75N0qN?usp=sharing) (need a Google account).

 ### Cycle 3